mdlincoln/mdlincoln.github.io/_posts/2014-01-21-summer-2014-digital-art-history-institutes.md

 The [Kress Foundation](http://www.kressfoundation.org/) is sponsoring one institute.
 Fellowships pay for tuition, room, board, and provide a travel stipend for all participants:

-- August 3--15, 2014: [Summer Institute on Digital Mapping and Art History](http://www.kressfoundation.org/news/Article.aspx?id=35544&blogid=132): "Co-directed by Paul B. Jaskot (DePaul University) and Anne Kelly Knowles (Middlebury College), the Summer Institute will emphasize how digital mapping of art historical evidence can open up new veins of research in art history as a whole."
+- August 3--15, 2014: [Summer Institute on Digital Mapping and Art History at Middlebury](http://www.kressfoundation.org/news/Article.aspx?id=35544&blogid=132): "Co-directed by Paul B. Jaskot (DePaul University) and Anne Kelly Knowles (Middlebury College), the Summer Institute will emphasize how digital mapping of art historical evidence can open up new veins of research in art history as a whole."
 (Applications open now, due March 3, 2014)